darthwade/ansible-role-wordpress-apache/README.md

 Ansible role that installs and configures WordPress on Apache.

 Features include:
-- Installation of any wordpress-apache version to specified directory
+- Installation of any WordPress version to specified directory
 - Configuration of wp-config.php
 - Fetch random salts for wp-config.php (https://api.wordpress-apache.org/secret-key/1.1/salt/)
+- Configuration of Apache virtual host

 ## Installation